terraform-docs/terraform-docs/README.md

 - **Developers**
   - Read [Contributing Guide] before submitting a pull request

-Visit [our webside] for all documentation.
+Visit [our website] for all documentation.

 ## Installation